3 May 2011

 Three Men and a Maid (by PG Wodehouse)

-Wodehouse has a wonderful way with words, and while I don't laugh out loud, in general, I regularly find myself smiling as his phrasing.
-I was very pleased to discover several of his books available for the Kindle; better still, they could be downloaded for nothing from Project Gutenberg.
+Wodehouse has a wonderful way with words, and while I don't laugh out loud, in general, I regularly find myself smiling at his phrasing.
+I was very pleased to discover several of his books available for the Kindle.
+Better still, they can be downloaded for nothing from Project Gutenberg.

 Billie - also known as Wilhelmina Bennett - is the star of this book, which is also known as 'The Girl on the Boat'.
 At the start of the novel, Billie is engaged to a young man whose mother is an eminent writer and lecturer in an obscure field.
 And she (the mother) does NOT want her son married.